 The Value of Patient-Designed Clinical Trial Concierge Service

-What patients shared was the need to build more personal, targeted support, primarily delivered through patient concierge services.
-True to how it sounds, patient concierge service provides many aspects of one-on-one support needed to keep a patient in a study while feeling positive about his or her experience.
+A key takeaway that patients shared was the need for more personal, targeted support, primarily delivered through patient concierge services.
+This service provides many aspects of one-on-one support needed to keep a patient in a study while feeling positive about his or her experience.
 While today’s clinical trial landscape includes technologies to add efficiency and convenience, what sets a patient concierge service apart is providing patients with a more personalized approach.
-Just one phone call allows a patient to reach an informed, engaged resource who can answer trial questions, offer reassurance, make travel arrangements and more.
-The patient concierge service delivers on what patients are seeking — enhanced personal connectivity and empathetic support throughout their study.
-Patient centricity adds benefit for the patient and simultaneously reduces a site’s administrative burden.
+With one phone call, a patient can reach an informed, engaged resource who can answer trial questions, offer reassurance, make travel arrangements and more.
+The patient concierge service delivers on enhanced personal connectivity and empathetic support throughout their study — two key considerations patients are seeking.

 “I’m clear now on what the plan is.
 Thank you.”

 “I’m enjoying my participation in the study.”